xprazak2/grapple/docs/how_to_build_images.md

 ansible-playbook playbooks/build-foreman-image.yml -e version=2.1 -e registry=awesome-repo -e registry_user=admin -e registry_token=changeme -e push=true
 ```

-It is possible to use additional snippets to modify an image build which is useful when you need to copy additional files into an image:
+It is possible to use additional snippets to modify an image build.
+The expected path is `snippets/$image_name`.
+This is useful when you need to copy additional files into an image:

 ```
+# Create `container-assets` which will hold additional items that will be copied to the build context.
+mkdir -p snippets/foreman/container-assets

-touch roles/foreman-image/files/container-assets/foo.yml
+touch snippets/foreman/container-assets/add-this-to-image.txt

+# Extend Dockerfile with additional steps
-cat <<'EOF' >> roles/foreman-image/templates/my-snippet.j2
+cat <<'EOF' >> snippets/foreman/foo.j2
-COPY container-assets/foo.yml /usr/share/foreman/foo.yml
+COPY container-assets/add-this-to-image.txt /usr/share/foreman/add-this-to-image.txt
 EOF

-ansible-playbook playbooks/build-foreman-image.yml -e "{ 'version': '2.1', 'snippets': ['my-snippet.j2'] }"
+ansible-playbook playbooks/build-foreman-image.yml -e "{ 'version': '2.1', 'snippets': ['foo.j2'] }"

 ```